Organize Your Email in Color & More Tips for Getting Your Email Under Control

 select a message from the person you want all messages color highlighted.

-can also find Organize in the Tools menu).
-The Organize feature will open at the
+also find Organize in the Tools menu).
+The Organize feature will open at the top of

 On the left you should find the "Using Colors" option.
 Click it.
 The statement in this